cliffnyendwe/award/README.md

 # Motivation

-To let people be able to access different images/photos.
+To let people know the latest projects.

 # Language used

 Django - web framework used
-Javascript
 HTML
 CSS